alvinwan/TEDxBerkeley/README.md

-# iOSApp
+# TEDxBerkeley
-iOS Application version
+TEDxBerkeley iOS Application
+*application for the Febraury 28, 2015 event*

 The app features four views and functions:
 - splash page